JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 Cutting Ancient History's language papers would produce significantly worse ancient historians.
-Learning Greek at uni has done wonders for my engagement with and understanding of larger courses.
+Learning Greek at uni has done wonders for my engagement with and understanding of larger courses.---

----

 Greatly reduce choice, which is what I valued so highly and made me want to do a conjoint.
 If small courses were cut and I had less options in my arts degree I would probably just be forced to drop it.
 Furthermore, the extra choice helped logistically, there were a few politics papers and sociology papers that I wanted to take but couldn't due to them clashing with the mandatory and unmovable law courses.
 I assume this issue would get worse with less small courses.

 ---

-The course cuts would mean that I would have to spend more than 5-6 years completing my conjoint  Removing any courses under the new proposal would be very Unfair to those who have been waiting as it leaves people unable to complete degrees
+The course cuts would mean that I would have to spend more than 5-6 years completing my conjoint  Removing any courses under the new proposal would be very Unfair to those who have been waiting as it leaves people unable to complete degrees---

----

 Most of the stage II and III science papers I have taken and will take, and all bar one of the arts papers I have taken so far were less than 60 people.
-These cuts would make it impossible to finish my degree, and remove any amount of choice I have in my papers.
+These cuts would make it impossible to finish my degree, and remove any amount of choice I have in my papers.---

----

 My whole degree would disappear if small courses were cut.

 ---